About MacKenzie Falls and Broken Falls

 It could very well be that the creation of this lake would regulate the MacKenzie River and thereby keep this waterfall flowing reliably year-round.

-Even in the face of Australia’s worst drought in 1,000 years (or so it was said), we definitely witnessed this resiliency firsthand.
+Even in the face of Australia’s worst drought in 1,000 years (or so it was said back in November 2006), we definitely witnessed this resiliency firsthand.

 Hiking to the MacKenzie Falls Lookouts